-For federally funded contracts, the Disadvantage Business Enterprise (DBE) Program applies in accordance with federal regulations 49 CFR Part 26, Amended May 1, 2006 by the United States Department of Transportation (USDOT), as amended from time to time.
+For federally funded contracts, the Disadvantage Business Enterprise (DBE) Program applies in accordance with federal regulations 49 CFR Part 26, as may be amended from time to time by the United States Department of Transportation (USDOT).

 - 2017 Local Business Contract Equity (LBCE) Program (December 7, 2017)

-Certified FirmsAlameda CTC updates and publishes a list of local businesses currently certified on the 15th day of each month.
+Certified FirmsAlameda CTC updates and publishes a list of local businesses currently certified each month:

 Certification DocumentsAlameda CTC is an active member of the East Bay Interagency Alliance (EBIA).
 Members of EBIA include Alameda CTC, Alameda County, City of Oakland, and Port of Oakland.
 These agencies have developed and utilize the EBIA Common Application, as well as supplemental forms specific to each agency.